simonvic/dotfiles/README.md

 which make the **everyday** usage of your Linux environment ***easier*** and ***faster***, while getting the most out of popular softwares among Linux rices (e.g. Polybar, Rofi, Dunst, i3 etc.).

-These utilities have been made to be easily configurable (*more to come in v3.0...*); just open it with your favorite text editor and edit accordingly.
+These utilities have been made to be easily configurable.
 For a more in-depth guide visit the [scripts wiki](https://github.com/simonvic/dotfiles/wiki/Scripts)

 For a guide on how to use them either check the [wiki](https://github.com/simonvic/dotfiles/wiki/Scripts) or just launch them with the `help` option.
 Example: